sebradloff/movie-surfer/README.md

 ## To Run this Project
   - `$ npm install` to install all dependencies
-  - `$ npm run build:semantic` to install the semantic bundle
   - `$ npm run dev` to run webpack and the node server

 ## ToDo